millipedia/MillcoUtils/README.md

 # Ajax endpoints

 Adding php files to an /ajax/ folder in your templates directory will automatically create URL hooks for them. e.g. adding a hello-world.php file will create a URL at yousite.com/ajax/hello-world
-It's really simple and that's all it does, so if you're using it for ajax you'll need to handle the response in your own file.
+It's really simple and that's pretty much all it does.
+If you echo a JSON string in your ajax file then we use the PW url hook to return that, otherwise you'll need to deal with the response in your own file.
 Benhard's [RockFrontend](https://processwire.com/modules/rock-frontend/) module has much a fancier and more configurable version of this.

 # Things it doesn't yet but will soon.